-1. Go to Administration > Artifactory .

-2. In the General Settings section, change the value of Save .
-File Upload In UI Max Size (MB) to 1024 then click
+- 1. Go to Admin > General Configuration. - 2.
+In the General Settings section, change the value of Save .
+File Upload Max Size (MB) to 1024 then click on

-Create Repositories
+Configure Repositories

 We will now create and configure the repositories.
-Let's start with the repository for the future built snapshot modules:
+First step is to configure to pre-defined repository for the future snapshot modules built.